rlangoy/cwr_nano_vdd_glitching/README.md

 Open the file  jupiter\Voltage Glitching CWNano Mod.ipynb in jupiter

+## Licence / Usage
-## Re-Use in Teaching & Academic Environments
+### Noitce from  NewAE Technolog,conditions on  Re-Use in Teaching & Academic Environments

 These notebooks are distributed under the open-source GPL license (as is the rest of ChipWhisperer).
 This means you can distribute and modify this material (even for commercial trainings), **provided you maintain references to this repository and the original authors, and also offer your derived material under the same conditions**.